 Professor Edgar Pieterse

 Edgar is a Professor in the Department of Architecture, Planning and Geomatics at the University of Cape Town and he is the Founding Director of the African Centre for Cities.
+You can listen to our conversation with Edgar in Episode 1 and Episode 3 of The DNA of Cities podcast.

 In your sense, Edgar, do cities have DNA?
 Can they have DNA?
 And is this concept more usefully understood as a literal application or as a metaphor?